• Home

 CORPORAL PUNISHMENT — House Bill 1182 bans corporal punishment for any student who has a disability or a unique education plan.

-COUNTY OFFICIALS’ PAY — Senate Bill 2827 creates a mission pressure to look at county officials’ salaries and make long-term pointers.
-This part of the regulation takes an impact on July 1.
+COUNTY OFFICIALS’ PAY — Senate Bill 2827 creates a mission to look at county officials’ salaries and make long-term recommendations.
+This part of the regulation takes effect on July 1.
 Other elements of the identical management will authorize pay increases for county supervisors, chancery clerks, circuit clerks, tax collectors, tax assessors, and other county officials, starting in January.

-VEHICLE SALES TAX — Senate Bill 2229 says no income tax is charged whilst a car is offered from one sibling to some other.
+VEHICLE SALES TAX — Senate Bill 2229 says no income tax is charged while a car is offered from one sibling to another.

 ISRAEL — House Bill 761 bans the state of Mississippi from investing in groups that boycott Israel.